HyeonjunSim/pi-top-battery-status/README.md

 - It is possible to use the standard battery display widget of the standard Raspbian desktop using "i2c bitbanging".
 Christopher Clements has written instructions for this, see https://github.com/bcnjr5/linux-pitop-battery.
-But be aware that the battery display in pi-topOS will not work with this approach, because the battery module monopolizes the access to the battery module.
+But be aware that the battery display in pi-topOS will not work with this approach, because the battery kernel module monopolizes the access to the battery pack.
 Thanks also to Krzysztof A. Adamski for the "i2c bitbanging" kernel module used in Christophers solution, see https://github.com/kadamski/i2c-gpio-param